AAP127/ECE196_team10/solution.md

 Currently, we have identified two key concerns with the current student experience of parking on campus: **Information Distribution** and **Data Collection**

 #### Information Distribution
-Students are currently limited to basing their knowledge of current parking on the historical data from the first two weeks of the quarter.
-We propose a website which displays the current availability of parking spots with realtime or near-relatime update frequency.
-The site report the information collected by parking sensors in campus parking structures, greatly improving accessibility.
+Students are currently limited to basing their knowledge of current parking on the historical data from the first two weeks of the quarter. <u> We propose a website which displays the current availability of parking spots with realtime or near-relatime update frequency </u>.
+This information can be viewed from anywhere and doesn't require the usage of a phone, improving accessibility and student planning ability.

-- The solution involves the usage of a proximity sensor, which detects a car being present, communicating to a microcontroller.
-- This microcontroller communicates parking data to a host computer
-- The computer can then update the website with accurate parking information.

 #### Data Collection
+<u>To more reliably collect information for the website, we propose the deployment of per-parking-spot occupancy detection devices.</u> These consist of a microcontroller and ultrasonic sensor, which are connected and indicate status via our team's PCB.
+The device will detect if a vehicle is present and communicate this is a computer or other server device which updates the website for students to view.
+For students actively inside the parking structure, indicator lights are also present, showing if a spot is occupied and what type of spot it is.

 ## Technology Block Diagram